ChainAgnostic/CAIPs/CAIPs/caip-25.md

 - When provider does not recognize one or more requested notification(s)
   - code = 5202
   - message = "Unknown notification(s) requested"
-- When a badly-formed request includes a `chainId` mismatched to scope
-  - code = 5203
-  - message = "Scope/chain mismatch"
 - When a badly-formed request defines one `chainId` two ways
   - code = 5204
   - message = "ChainId defined in two different scopes"